Henesys/Study/Courses (강의)/Coursera/CS498- Cloud Computing Applications/W7/CS498W7Notes.md

 	- Caching is a universal concept
 	- Based on the principle of locality (a.k.a. locality of reference)
 		- Tendency of the "processor" to access the same set of memory locations repetitively over a short period of time
-		- Temporal Locality vs Spatial Locality
+		- Temporal Locality vs. Spatial Locality
 	- Whenever you have "large + slow" source of information and "small + fast" storage technology, you can use the latter to *cache* the former
 		- Can see this concept being put to use anywhere from CPUs, processors, to OS and to large web applications on the cloud
 - Caching in Processors: Data & Instructions